Geeks in Phoenix

 Never use the same drive that Windows is installed on for File History or Windows Backup.
 If your computer gets a virus or the operating system gets corrupted, you may have to reformat the drive and reinstall Windows.

-Remember, when not in use, store the media used for backups (external hard disks, DVDs, or CDs) in a secure place to prevent unauthorized people from having access to your files.
-It is also recommended to use a fire-proof location, like a data safe, to store the backup media.
+Remember, when not in use, store the media used for backups (external hard disks, DVDs, or CDs) in a secure place to prevent unauthorized people from accessing your files.
+A fire-proof location, like a data safe, is also recommended for storage of backup media.

 Using File History to back up your files